-Eating disorders and alcoholism are a hazardous and damaging combination.
-Addiction experts are noticing a troubling new trend with these compounding disorders; oftentimes, an individual will restrict the amount of food they eat to consume greater amounts of alcohol.
-The largest demographic that admits to engaging in these starve-and-binge drink behaviors are college-age female students.
+Food and alcohol addiction is a dangerous and damaging combination.
+Addiction experts are noticing a troubling new trend with these compounding issues; often, an individual will restrict the amount of food they eat to consume greater amounts of alcohol.
+The largest demographic that admits to engaging in these starvation-and-binge drinking behaviors are college-age female students.
 According to an article in Behavioral Pharmacology, many college-age women engage in this behavior to cut down on calories and are also bulimic.
-Roughly 40 percent of bulimic women also report a history of drug or alcohol abuse.
+Roughly 40 percent of bulimic women also rely on drug or alcohol history abuse.

 How to Contact Passages Addiction Treatment Centers: